Gregor Paul: The key change that transformed the All Blacks

 Given the constant rain, the niggly nature of how Argentina play and the pressure the All Blacks were under to produce a victory, their performance in Hamilton was bordering on gold star.

-There was enough attacking potency and variation piled on top of yet more solid grunt work to be quietly optimistic about what we may see next week.
+There was enough attacking potency and variation piled on top of yet more solid grunt work to be quietly optimistic about what we may see in two weeks.

 But it's all a big maybe, because we have been here before – seen the All Blacks twice already this year notch two wins on the back of relatively slick and enterprising rugby only to follow those up with larger and more prolonged episodes of clunky, senseless football that sparked four defeats, frustration and disillusionment.